Loading...

 We embrace diversity and inclusion for all, including persons with disabilities (PWD).
 Improving accessibility, and serving all Canadians, means providing products, services, and work experiences that are free of barriers.
 Doing so makes things better for all.

-This Accessibility Plan applies to those subsidiaries and divisions of Rogers Communications Inc (collectively referred to as Rogers) that have legal obligations under the Accessible Canada Act (the ACA) and its regulations, as amended from time to time.
-For clarity, this plan is also applicable to the former Shaw Communications Inc., which on April 3, 2023 merged with Rogers.
+This Accessibility Plan applies to those subsidiaries and divisions of Rogers Communications Inc. (collectively referred to as Rogers) that have legal obligations under the Accessible Canada Act (the ACA) and its regulations, as amended from time to time.
+For clarity, these are: Rogers Communications Canada Inc., Rogers Media Inc., Shaw Satellite Services Inc., Comwave Networks Inc., and Rogers Bank.

 “Rogers has a goal to be the first choice for Canadians.
 The only way we can make this a reality is by making decisions, and taking actions, grounded in accessibility.
 Whether it’s our products and services, or workplaces, an accessible experience is the only experience we are prepared to offer – and we’re committed to ensuring every interaction with our organization delivers on that.” – Bret Leech, Chief Human Resources Officer, Rogers